v4resk/red-book/redteam/pivoting/dnsTunneling.md

 ## Theory

-This technique is also known as TCP over DNS, where an attacker encapsulates other protocols, such as HTTP requests, over the DNS protocol using the [DNS Data Exfiltration technique](../exfiltration/dns.md).
+DNS Tunneling also known as **TCP over DNS**, where an attacker encapsulates other protocols, such as HTTP requests, over the DNS protocol using the [DNS Data Exfiltration technique](../exfiltration/dns.md).
 DNS Tunneling establishes a communication channel where data is sent and received continuously.

 ## Practice